JJ/granada-off/text/freemasonry.md

 person associated with freemasonry here.
-[Mariana Pineda](https://es.wikipedia.org/wiki/Mariana_Pineda), the heroine that was killed during the reign of the much hated Ferdinand the VII, was accused of creating a republican flag when what she was actually doing was embroidering an emblem, or maybe an apron, for a masonic lodge with a triangle and the words "Libertad, Ley, Igualdad", "Freedom, Law, Equality".
+[Mariana Pineda](https://es.wikipedia.org/wiki/Mariana_Pineda), the heroine that was killed during the reign of the much hated Ferdinand the VII, was accused of creating a republican flag when what she was actually doing was embroidering an emblem, or maybe an apron, for a masonic lodge, with a triangle and the words "Libertad, Ley, Igualdad", "Freedom, Law, Equality".
 The colors of the emblem correspond to the Knight of the Royal Axe, of Prince of Libanus, 22º degree in the Scottish Rite.
 In